habibtalib/belich/README.md

 # belich
-Laravel admin dashboard totaly inspired by Nova, but with all the features and versatility that it does not have.
+Laravel admin dashboard totaly inspired by Nova, but totaly different...

-The project is based on tailwindcss, vuejs and jquery.
 The objective of the project is to follow the Laravel Nova line, but without the dependence on Vuejs.
-This dependency is supplied by Jquery, giving the application greater versatility and customization.
+It is just a personal challence to build Nova without vuejs... just for fun!

 ## Status